rfnshare/API-Automation-With-Python/README.md

 * run batch job into aws
 * Download batch update csv dile into local machine
 * Validate CSV Data

+### Web Scraping With Beautiful Soap
+* GET All Book Names using GET api
+* Scarp all book name by using response data

 ### Miscellaneous